na-na-hi/renget/archive/TMD2Character_Matchia.md

 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
 RP Item | Leaf Pouch | Used to hold coins.
+RP Item | Chunk of Rayquaza's Meteor | A somewhat small chunk of Rayquaza's meteor that landed in a Bamboo Forest.
+Matchia values the connection to Rayquaza, a mere legend in her home.

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.